-Outdoor art: the best art exhibitions in the open air
+Outdoor art: the best London art exhibitions in the open air

 Finally, the sun's come out to play.
-In celebration, we round up the the best art exhibitions, guided walks and sculpture trails outside London's stuffy museums this summer
+In celebration, we round up the the best art exhibitions, guided walks, and outdoor sculpture trails away from London's stuffy museums this summer

 Serpentine Pavilion 2018 designed by Frida Escobedo